cxai/Docker-CxCore/run.md

 # Running CxSAST on Docker containers
 This deployment runs and orchestrated as a docker swarm.
 To simplify swarm management portainer.io is built into the swarm.
 Docker swarm is used since docker compose does not not support deploying to multiple docker nodes.

-You could run it manually, although it's a little tedious.
+You could run also it manually, although it's a little tedious.
 The manual run is described in the appropriate section below.

-To run or build containers on the Linux host you will need a VM with Docker like [this one](https://github.com/alexivkin/windows_2016_core).
+To run or build containers on a Linux host you will need a VM with Docker like [this one](https://app.vagrantup.com/StefanScherer/boxes/windows_2016_docker).
 It needs to be configured as described in the build.md/Notes section.

 ## Generate the license

-This step only neededs to be done once.
+This step only needs to be done once.

 #### Get the HID